JanKhoe/COMP3005-Final-Project/README.md

 lib > db.ts: this facilitates my connection to the database and allows me to send queries to the database manager. app > components: stores all reuseable code snippets that i need for this assignment.

-app > page.tsx: this is where the landing page is.
-Everything is rendered here.
+app > home > page.tsx: this is where the dashboard page for Members is.
+All of the metrics and graphs are rendered here.

-app > components > AddStudentButton.tsx: this is responsible for sending the POST request to add students to the table.
+app > components > AddMetricBtn.tsx: this is responsible for sending the POST request to add a new Metric for the current Member to their Metric table.
 It uses states to store the text input values.

 app > components > StudentTable.tsx: This is the component that is responsible for fetching All students and displaying it on the page.
 It has a dependency on a certain variable that when changed will call the fetch again.
 This is changed whenever i add, delete or update a student, ensuring that the display is always up to date.